athkalia/Just-Another-Android-App/README.md

 ##
 ### Newest additions:
+* Added an Espresso test using the OkReplay (https://github.com/airbnb/okreplay) library that records and replays server responses.
+See com.example.features.dashboard.view.MainActivityOkReplayEspressoTest for more details.
 * Added support for Firebase cloud testing (firebase.google.com/docs/test-lab/) through Teamcity!
 Now every pull request/ nightly build/release build uses the service to run Espresso tests.
 See JustAnotherAndroidApp_RunEspressoTestsInFirebase.xml for more details.